ikmildil/logging-monitoring/prometheus-grafana/README.md

 $ sudo systemctl enable --now prometheus
 $ sudo systemctl status prometheus
 ```

 To access Prometheus use the following link

-Change the IP address to your own;
+Change the IP address to your own.

 http://54.77.35.30:9090

 if we visit the following link we should see our Node Exporter on 'generalec2' instance.

 http://54.77.35.30:9090/targets

 <img src="/prometheus-grafana/pics/prom-4.png" width="500" />

 ## Installing and Configuring Grafana
-On the third EC2 instance, we download and install Grafana using the official YUM repository.
-We start the Grafana server and access the Grafana UI via a web browser.
-We log in with the default credentials and add Prometheus as a data source in Grafana.

-In the third EC2 instance, the provided commands set up Grafana, a popular data visualization and monitoring tool.
+In the third EC2 instance, the provided commands set up Grafana.
 First, a Grafana repository is configured in the YUM package manager by creating a new repository file.
 This allows the system to download and install the latest version of Grafana from the official Grafana repository.

 After setting up the repository, the Grafana package is installed using the YUM package manager.
 The systemd daemon is then reloaded, and the Grafana server is enabled and started.